Philosophical pessimism: Critique of pleasure

-Pleasure as the mere relief from striving

 Schopenhauer maintained that only pain is positive, that is, only pain is directly felt — it is experienced as something which is immediately added to our consciousness.
 On the other hand, pleasure is only ever negative, which means it only takes away something already present in our experience, such as a desire or discomfort.
 This constitutes his negativity thesis — that pleasure is only ever a relief from pain.
 Later German pessimists — Julius Bahnsen, Eduard von Hartmann, and Philipp Mainländer — held very similar views.
 According to Schopenhauer, one way to remove pain is to satisfy a desire; since to strive is to suffer, once a desire is satisfied, suffering momentarily ceases.
 Expanding on this idea, other thinkers suggest that cravings arise when we focus on external objects or perceive something undesirable in our current situation.
 These cravings create a visceral need to alter the state of affairs.
 In contrast, the absence of such cravings leads to a state of contentment or tranquillity, characterized by a lack of urgency to change one's experience.

-No neutral or genuine positive states

 A stronger version of this view is that there may be no undisturbed states.
 It is at least plausible that in every state we could notice some dissatisfactory quality such as tiredness, irritation, boredom, loneliness, regret, worry, discomfort, etc. Instead of neutral states, there may simply be "default" states — states with recurrent but minor frustrations and displeasures that, over time, we got used to and learned not to do anything about.
 Certain thinkers argue that positive experiences are conceptually and empirically difficult to establish as truly distinct or as opposites to negative experiences.
 (Note: They emphasize that what we often perceive as "better" experiences can be explained as the absence of particular discomforts, rather than the presence of something intrinsically positive.
 A theoretical model with only negative and neutral states is simpler and more coherent.
 Similarly, the notion of genuinely positive states can be challenged by suggesting that no experience clearly qualifies as an experiential opposite to suffering.
 This perspective also questions the coherence of the idea of opposites in experience, proposing instead that contrasting states (like hot and cold) exist on separate axes without being true opposites.
 Together, these perspectives support the view that the reduction or absence of negative states, rather than the pursuit of positive ones, is a more tenable framework for understanding the value of experiences.)